simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 12 SQL OpenAI.md

 The instructions below are for VS Code.
 If you wish to use IntelliJ or Eclipse and need assistance, see the "IDE Tips" document.

-1. Open the _/student-files/lab11-sql-azure_ project folder.
+1. Open the _/student-files/lab11-sql-openai project folder.

     The project should be free of compiler errors at this point.
 Address any issues you see before continuing.

 1. Find the TODO instructions.
 Work through the TODO instructions in order!

 ---
-**Part 1 - Setup Azure Deployment**
+**Part 2 - Signup for OpenAI Account**

-3. If you have not already done so, Establish an Azure account.
-Follow the instructions in the **Lab Setup guide** and find the _Signup Process for Azure OpenAI_ section.
-Walk through these instructions to establish an Azure Account, OpenAI _resource_, Endpoint, Keys, and Deployment.
+3. If you have not already done so, setup an account with OpenAI.
+The instructions are in the **Lab Setup** document.

 ---
 **Part 3 - Initial Configuration**

 4. Open the **pom.xml** file.

-1. **TODO-01**: Notice that the dependency for groupId `org.springframework.ai` artifactId `spring-ai-azure-openai-spring-boot-starter` is already present
+1. **TODO-01**: Notice that the dependency for groupId `org.springframework.ai` artifactId `spring-ai-openai-spring-boot-starter` is already present
     * You do not need to make any changes here.
 ```
 <dependency>
 	<groupId>org.springframework.ai</groupId>
-	<artifactId>spring-ai-azure-openai-spring-boot-starter</artifactId>
+	<artifactId>spring-ai-openai-spring-boot-starter</artifactId>
 </dependency>
 ```

 6. Open the `src/main/resources/application.yml` file.

 1.  **TODO-02**: Establish the following configuration entries:
-    - Set `spring.application.name` to "Lab11 SQL Generation with Azure" or something similar.
+    - Set `spring.application.name` to "Lab11 SQL Generation with OpenAI" or something similar.
     - SpringAI applications can run as part of a web application, but these exercises are built to avoid that extra step.
     - Adjust the retry settings to fail fast.
     - A _client error_ indicates a problem with our request; there is typically no point in retrying such a request.
-    - Set the `spring.ai.azure.openai.endpoint` to the value you established during Azure setup.
-    - Set the `spring.ai.azure.openai.chat.enabled` to true to enable the chat model.
+    - Set the `spring.ai.openai.chat.enabled` to true to enable the chat model.
-    - Set the `spring.ai.azure.openai.chat.options`.deployment-name to the value you established during setup.
-    - Set the `spring.ai.azure.openai.chat.options.model` to "gpt-35-turbo" to use the GPT-3.5 model.
+    - Set the `spring.ai.openai.chat.options.model` to "gpt-35-turbo" to use the GPT-3.5 model.

 ```
 spring:
-  application.name: Lab11 SQL Generation with Azure
+  application.name: Lab11 SQL Generation with OpenAI
   main.web-application-type: none     # Do not start a web server.
   ai:
     retry:
       max-attempts: 1           # Maximum number of retry attempts.
       on-client-errors: false   # If false, throw a NonTransientAiException, and do not attempt retry for 4xx client error codes.
-    azure:
     openai:
-        api_key: NEVER-PLACE-SECRET-KEY-IN-CONFIG-FILE
+      api-key: NEVER-PLACE-SECRET-KEY-IN-CONFIG-FILE
-        endpoint: ENDPOINT-GOES-HERE
       chat:
         enabled: true
         options:
-            deployment-name: DEPLOYMENT-NAME-GOES-HERE
-            model: gpt-35-turbo
+          model: gpt-3.5-turbo
 ```

 8. Save your work.